 Homelessness and poverty are significant issues in the Virgin Islands, and one organization stands in the forefront by operating two soup kitchens, a homeless shelter, a street outreach and other generous services on St. Thomas.
-They have recently secured a new building (pictured) that is being converted to a soup kitchen and services offices.
 We have established a non-denominational partnership with the Catholic Charities of the Virgin Islands, and will assist them where most needed.

 Queen Louise Home for the Aged, St. Thomas

 The Queen Louise Home for the Aged is a government facility for low-income elderly needing assisted living.
 Unlike the mainland U.S., government facilities in the islands welcome Christian programs.
 Our visits to the facility will include singing of traditional hymns and other worship songs, as well as some one-on-one time visiting with the residents.

 Her Majesty’s Prison serves as the final place of incarceration for all of the British Virgin Islands.
 It houses approximately 125 inmates, most of whom are male.
 The prision is presently in a state of transition from a penal mindset to one of rehabilitation.
 Our visits will include speaking to various sized groups about life purpose and other topics to help prepare them for life after prison.